Pour le français, cliquez ici.

 The mayor of Kati, Giri Diarra, and Kaniba Baguiya with Siaka Traoré of Sini Sanuman at the ceremony.

-Crowd at the ceremony.
+The crowd of around 400 at the ceremony.

 Dancing marking the four villages' decisions to stop FGM.